jgermade/nitro-webshot/README.md

 # nitro-webshot

-The goal of this proyect is to provide a way to render current page in server side to avoid cross-browser issues.
+The goal of this proyect is to provide a way to render current page in server side avoiding cross-browser issues.

 ### Installation